 Cooking with kids, and showing them how to prepare healthy and delicious whole-food, plant-based meals, has so many benefits.
 They learn to read recipes, follow instructions, and carry out basic food preparation.
 There are also the less tangible, infinitely rich benefits of working side by side with parents or loved ones: learning that food matters, meal times matter, and you matter.
-Here are five tips for cooking with kids, and eight simple recipes to get started.
+Here are five tips for cooking with kids, and eleven simple recipes to get started.

 Relax.
 Enjoy the experience.
 Being together is half the fun.
 Show them your tricks and learn new ones together.
 A love of preparing great-tasting nutritious food sets best when allowed to simmer over time.
 No pressure required.